 The new anti-money laundering law creates new reporting obligations for businesses

 In an effort to combat money laundering, Congress passed the Corporate Transparency Act (“CTA”) on January 1, 2021.
 The CTA is not technically in effect yet.
-However, we anticipate that it will be the law by January 1, 2022, unless Congress enacts the regulations sooner.
-As such, “owners” of businesses need to be aware that this is likely to become law relatively quickly.
+While it was intended to be in effect by January 1, 2022, FinCEN is still seeking public comments on the proposed rule through February 7, 2022.
+As such, while the timing of these regulations are not clear at this time, “owners” of businesses still need to be aware that this has the potential to become law relatively quickly.
 The CTA mandates new reporting requirements for businesses through a newly created non-public registry that is designed to track the beneficial, i.e., the “real” owners of the business entity.

 Unless one of the limited exceptions applies, all entities (corporations, limited liability companies, or similar entities) will be obligated to submit a report to the U.S. Department of Treasury’s Financial Crimes Enforcement Network (“FinCEN”).
 They will need to identify each beneficial owner’s full legal name, date of birth, address, and a unique identifying number or FinCEN identifier number.
 A “beneficial owner” is anyone who exercises substantial control over the entity or who owns or controls no less than 25% of the ownership interest of the entity.
 The CTA, however, does not define “substantial control.”
 So, this is an area where potential risk lies.